lucien92/fish_detection/README.md

-This document contains 3 files which constitute the key steps of our algorithm
+This document contains 4 files which constitute the key steps of our algorithm

+0) An introduction to the problem of the stock gestion of fishes, analysing tabular data

 1)First of all a method of scrapping Inaturalist which consists in recovering the images of this site specialized in biology.
 It is coded in a dynamic way (JavaScript style) so we are obliged to integrate a method of scrolling which consists in 'going down' at the end of each page, to wait for the end of a loading then to recover the images by a wget method and a study of the CSS style of the page.